The moment AI finishes your app

 The client is whoever makes the request.
 "Please give me the todo list page."
 That's usually a browser, sometimes a mobile app, rarely a terminal.
 One client, one person, one request at a time.

 The server is the machine that answers.
 It's a computer, always on, somewhere on the internet, waiting to be asked.
-One server, many clients at once — potentially millions.
+One server, many clients at once — sometimes millions.

 When you type tene.sh into your browser and hit enter: